 Mae Bell

-Information and Advice Co-ordinator
+Information and Advice Manager

 Mae joined Prostate Scotland in September 2009.
 Her remit is to develop literature to raise awareness of prostate disease, develop information leaflets on prostate disease, deliver presentations to community groups and in the workplace and develop Prostate Scotland’s involvement with volunteers.
 She has worked in the voluntary sector for the past 11 years and previously as Chief Dietitian in the health service for 10 years.